 Call of Duty: Warzone offers players many controller settings to fine-tune, such as Aim Assist and movement.
 We’ve put together a guide to help you find the best settings to use in Warzone Pacific’s Caldera, Rebirth Island, and Fortune’s Keep.

-Warzone Pacific Season 4 has been one of the most game-changing updates Warzone has ever received, with Raven Software introducing the brand new Fortune’s Keep map, major weapon buffs and nerfs, and giving Caldera one of the biggest updates it’s ever had.
+Warzone Pacific Season 5 has been one of the most game-changing updates Warzone has ever received, with Raven Software introducing significant changes to Caldera, major weapon buffs and nerfs, and delivering the return of classic CoD villains for Warzone’s final season.

 Despite the update, aim and movement remain the most important mechanics to master, so you’ll need the best settings in order to dominate.
 Whether you play with a controller on PC or consoles, here are the best Warzone controller settings to improve your accuracy and movement in Caldera, Rebirth Island, and Fortune’s Keep.

 - Best Warzone Aim Assist type

 - Best Aim Assist for Sniping in Warzone

 - How to find best Warzone controller settings